ecfm/CMU-MultimodalSDK/README.md

 # CMU-MultimodalDataSDK

-CMU-MultimodalDataSDK provides tools that facilitates simple and fast loading of well-known multimodal machine learning datasets such as CMU-MOSEI, CMU-MOSI, POM, and ICT-MMMO.
+CMU-MultimodalDataSDK provides tools that facilitates simple and fast loading of well-known multimodal machine learning datasets such as CMU-MOSEI and CMU-MOSI.
+(The POM and ICT-MMMO datasets are coming soon!)

 ## 1. CMU Multimodal Data SDK